bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-12-stephen-dwoskin-study-day.md

 An introduction to Dwoskin through talks, a keynote presentation by  Adrian Martin plus a screening of _Acting Out: Stephen Dwoskin_, a film by artist Philomène Hoël.

 Dwoskin’s career, not only as a filmmaker but as a painter, designer, writer, and campaigner, cut across many central questions of the era: disability, sexuality, diaspora, and technology – especially technologies of memory.
 On his death in 2012 he left behind an extraordinarily rich archive, which for more than three years has been the focus of a multi-institutional research team based at the University of Reading.

 This Study Day will include presentations from in and outside the project, culminating in a keynote talk from critic Adrian Martin.

-The Study Day will be followed by the first live screening of _Acting Out: Stephen Dwoskin_, a film by artist Philomène Hoël starring researchers
-Henry K. Miller and Darragh O’Donoghue.
+The Study Day will be followed by the first live screening of _Acting Out: Stephen Dwoskin_, a film by artist Philomène Hoël starring researchers  Henry K. Miller and Darragh O’Donoghue.
-<![if !supportLineBreakNewLine]>
-<![endif]>

-**Study Day
+**Study Day**
-**These talks will introduce Dwoskin from a variety of perspectives, addressing such key themes in his work as disability, diaspora, and memory, and drawing on new research in the Dwoskin archive.
+These talks will introduce Dwoskin from a variety of perspectives, addressing such key themes in his work as disability, diaspora, and memory, and drawing on new research in the Dwoskin archive.
 The day will include a keynote talk from critic and audiovisual essayist Adrian Martin, on Dwoskin’s project of ‘a complex, hybrid cinema, in which disorientation is a major source of pleasure’.

 **Schedule**

 **12:00 Rachel Garfield and Will Fowler introduction**

-**12:15 Panel Discussion 1 (chaired by Rachel Garfield)
+**12:15 Panel Discussion 1 (chaired by Rachel Garfield)**
-**- Elisa Adami: Between the Archive and Repertoire: Embodied Memory in Stephen Dwoskin’s _Ballet Black_ (1986)
+- Elisa Adami: Between the Archive and Repertoire: Embodied Memory in Stephen Dwoskin’s _Ballet Black_ (1986)

 - Darragh O’Donoghue: Inside out and outside in: some thoughts on Dwoskin, Paula Rego, disability, and feminism